 From Pre-K to College to Global Citizenship: Vincent Izuegbu’s Vision for Wells Elementary

 In his office, which also serves as a conference room, Vincent proudly displays several pictures from their inaugural trip to Senegal.
-One includes people standing around an enormous baobab tree which is more than a thousand years old and whose trunk appears to be over 50 feet in diameter.
+One includes people standing around an enormous baobab tree that is more than a thousand years old and whose trunk appears to be over 50 feet in diameter.
 In another photo, he and the rest of the group pose in the courtyard of a reddish stucco building known as The House of Slaves on Gorée Island, about two miles off the Senegalese coast.
 Behind them, through a dark hallway, is the Door of No Return, where enslaved Africans were led to the boats that would carry them to the Americas.

 The choice of going to an African country on every trip is an intentional one.
 As of 2024, 91.1% of Wells students identify as Black, and Vincent wants them “to connect back to the motherland and make sense of that journey.”
 For him, the experience of that travel can cultivate persistence in the classroom and beyond.
 “I keep reminding them, ‘Remember, you are the descendants and children of the slaves that survived,” he says, reinforcing the students’ resilience and the need to see class assignments and projects to completion despite challenges.